metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - Remove the person from all but one of the groups.
 - Remove all but one of the data sandboxes for that table (change the table's data access to **No self-service** for all but one group).

-### Native query editing permissions

-People with **native query editing** permissions will always be able to write SQL queries using the original tables in a database, even if you put those people in a data sandbox.

-If you put Vincent Accountman in two different groups:

-- One group with **Native query editing** permissions to the Sample Database.
-- Another group with **Sandboxed** permissions to the Accounts table in the Sample Database.

-Vincent's native query permissions will override his sandboxing permissions, so he'll still be able to write SQL queries using the original, unfiltered Accounts table.

 ### Saved SQL questions